 4. Make Decorations, Favors, and a Prize

-Most dollar stores have inexpensive containers, tissue paper, styrofoam board, ribbon, and small favor bags.
+Most dollar stores have inexpensive containers, tissue paper, styrofoam board, ribbons, and small favor bags.
 You can find plastic sticks used to label vegetables at a hardware store.
 It is easy to make cheap decorations.
 Plan to make your decorations at least a week or two before the party.
 Arrange them on tablecloths a few hours before the party.

 Masked-Face Centerpiece Materials

 This project is simple, and the results are perfect for the theme.
 Here is what you will need:

 - Glue stick